Tom Cruise: Marriages and relationships

 In April 2005, Cruise began dating actress Katie Holmes.
-On April 27 that year, Cruise and Holmes—dubbed TomKat by the media—made their first public appearance together in Rome.
+On April 27 that year, Cruise and Holmes—the supercouple was dubbed TomKat by the media—made their first public appearance together in Rome.
 A month later, Cruise publicly declared his love for Holmes on The Oprah Winfrey Show; he jumped on Winfrey's yellow couch and stood there to make the announcement.
 On October 6, 2005, Cruise and Holmes announced they were expecting a child.
-In April 2006, their daughter Suri was born.
+In April 2006, their daughter, Suri Noelle, was born.

-On November 18, Holmes and Cruise were married at the 15th-century castle Castello Orsini-Odescalchi in Bracciano, in a Scientologist ceremony attended by many Hollywood stars.
+On November 18, 2006, Holmes and Cruise married at the 15th-century castle Castello Orsini-Odescalchi in Bracciano, in a Scientologist ceremony attended by many Hollywood stars.
 Their publicists said the couple had "officialized" their marriage in Los Angeles the day before the Italian ceremony.
-There has been widespread speculation that their marriage was arranged by Church of Scientology.
+It has been widely speculated that the Church of Scientology arranged the marriage.
 David Miscavige, the head of Scientology, served as Cruise's best man.
 On June 29, 2012, Holmes filed for divorce from Cruise.
-On July 9, the couple signed a divorce settlement worked out by their lawyers.
-New York law requires all divorce documents remain sealed, so the exact terms of the settlement are not publicly available.
-Cruise stated that ex-wife Katie Holmes divorced him in part to protect the couple's daughter Suri from Scientology and that Suri is no longer a practicing member of the organization.
+On July 9, the couple signed a divorce settlement.
+New York law requires that all divorce documents remain sealed, so the settlement's terms are not publicly available.
+Cruise said that Holmes divorced him in part to protect the couple's daughter from Scientology and that Suri is no longer a practicing member of the organization.
+In 2026, it was reported that Suri had legally changed her surname from Cruise to Noelle, having used the latter for her 2024 high school graduation and voter registration.

 Litigation

-In 1998, Cruise successfully sued the Daily Express, a British tabloid which alleged that his marriage to Kidman was a sham designed to cover up his homosexuality.
-In May 2001, Cruise filed a lawsuit against gay porn actor Chad Slater.
-Slater had told the celebrity magazine Actustar that he had been involved in an affair with Cruise.
-This claim was strongly denied by Cruise, and Slater was ordered to pay to Cruise in damages after Slater declared he could not afford to defend himself against the suit and would therefore default.
-Cruise requested a default judgment, and in January 2003, a Los Angeles judge decided against Slater after he admitted that his claims were false.
+In 1998, Cruise sued the Daily Express, a British tabloid that alleged that his marriage to Kidman was a sham designed to cover up his homosexuality.
+In May 2001, Cruise sued gay porn actor Chad Slater, who had told the celebrity magazine Actustar that he had been involved in an affair with Cruise.
+Cruise strongly denied that, and Slater was ordered to pay to Cruise in damages after declaring he could not afford to defend himself in the suit and would therefore default.
+Cruise requested a default judgment, and in January 2003, a Los Angeles judge decided against Slater after he admitted his claims were false.